cobwebos/docs/articles/active-directory/governance/entitlement-management-process.md

 ---
-title: Azure AD 授权管理-Azure Active Directory 中的请求流程和电子邮件通知
+title: Request process and email notifications in Azure AD entitlement management - Azure Active Directory
-description: 了解访问包的请求过程以及何时在 Azure Active Directory 的授权管理中发送电子邮件通知。
+description: Learn about the request process for an access package and when email notifications are sent in Azure Active Directory entitlement management.
 services: active-directory
 documentationCenter: ''
 author: msaburnley